PubPol 475/750 Protest, Social Movements, Art, and Policy Change

 To start to understand the organizational vehicles (Week 8) operating in that political space

-To generate a corpus of example ephemera aimed at policy change for the class; most future assignments will be about creating your own.
+To generate a corpus of example art aimed at policy change for the class; most future assignments will be about creating your own.

 Assignment 1 Template